Trump Moves To Let States Regulate Coal Plant Emissions

 The Clean Power Plan had long been a top target of the Trump administration, which has moved to undo a host of Obama-era environmental rules.

 As a candidate, Donald Trump promised to end the so-called "war on coal" and repeal the regulation.
-Soon after taking office, President Trump signed an executive order to undo the rule and the Environmental Protection Agency moved to formally repeal it last October.
+Soon after taking office, he has signed an executive order to undo the rule and the Environmental Protection Agency moved to formally repeal it last October.

 While some of the most vocal critics of the Clean Power Plan wanted to see the rule repealed outright, others are pleased to see the EPA offering a narrower replacement.